 Don Elliott, co-chair of the firm’s Environmental Practice, has over 30 years of experience in environmental law, administrative law and product liability and toxic torts, including having served as Assistant Administrator and General Counsel of the U.S. Environmental Protection Agency (EPA) and as national coordinating counsel in litigation for several companies.
-According to Chambers, Mr. Elliott “brings a vast amount of experience to his broad environmental practice.”
-He advises companies and investors in both the EU and the US on environmental and litigation aspects of complex corporate and real estate sales, acquisitions, and reorganizations and also represents companies and trade associations on major regulatory policy issues in Congress, at OMB, before the agency and in the courts.
-He also represents companies in environmental enforcement litigation, and in class actions, product liability and toxic tort litigation.
-Mr. Elliott’s practice also includes advising several event-driven investors and hedge funds on these issues.
+According to Chambers, Mr. Elliott “brings a vast amount of experience to his broad environmental practice” while Who’s Who Legal notes that he is a “key figure” in the US and provides clients with “concise and practical” advice.

 Mr. Elliott has extensive experience in crisis management involving product and site contamination issues, as well as environmental and legislative advocacy for companies, trade associations and governments.
 He has successfully defended automotive, energy, mining, real estate, and pharmaceutical companies in major government environmental enforcement cases and in private litigation, including toxic tort and product liability.
 Many of his cases have involved asbestos, silica, lead, chemicals, special nuclear material and mining waste.